university-of-york/ds-devtool-setEnvVars/README.md

 ### Using secrets with this action

-Any secrets defined as environment variables when using action are setup as environment varaibles to the steps in the workflow.
+Any secrets defined as environment variables when using action are setup as environment variables to the steps in the workflow.
 This does not reveal the value of the secret.
 An example of using secrets is as follows:

         - name: Set staging env vars
           uses: university-of-york/ds-devtool-setEnvVars@v1